UPDATED March 30, 2021

 For retreats and other gatherings, we have developed the following guidelines for events at Horizons:

 If you have any questions regarding these policies or screening tools, please contact us at firstname.lastname@example.org or 608-257-3577 x334 or ask for Linda.

 Preparing for COVID-19

 In the case of COVID-19, the Centers for Disease Control and Prevention (CDC) currently advises that common symptoms include flu-like symptoms (fever (100° F or higher), cough or sore throat, headache or body aches, and in some cases diarrhea and vomiting) or symptoms of respiratory illness (fever (100° F or higher), cough, and shortness of breath).
-In order to slow or stop the spread of these illnesses, it is critical to follow the below instructions, which is guidance from the CDC as of 3/11/2020.
+In order to slow or stop the spread of these illnesses, it is critical to follow the below instructions:

 The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, the CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including: